EMDR Therapy in Oregon

 Although the exact way that EMDR affects the neurobiology of the brain is not known, it seems to alter long-lasting, negative memories that drag down the lives of those suffering from PTSD, by allowing the brain to process them in a healthier manner.
 After therapy is complete, you may no longer be overwhelmed by distressing emotions when traumatic memories are brought to mind—although you will still feel some stress, in the end these memories do not have the same debilitating effect on your emotional state.

 One of the biggest advantages of EMDR therapy is its promising effect on recovery time in those with PTSD.
-Many studies point to EMDR as being more rapid in its treatment of emotional trauma compared to Cognitive Behavioral Therapy (CBT).
+Many studies point to EMDR Therapy as being more rapid in its treatment of emotional trauma compared to Cognitive Behavioral Therapy (CBT).

-On its own, EMDR can be extremely effective at helping those with PTSD process their negative memories.
+On its own, EMDR Therapy can be extremely effective at helping those with PTSD process their negative memories.
 However, in combination with other holistic therapies such as yoga and mindfulness meditation, you can create new, positive experiences to help you during the process of coming to terms with your negative emotions and dealing with them in a healthier manner.
 Other beneficial treatments that can promote positivity and healing during PTSD therapy include yoga, group therapy, and physical fitness classes.
 Cognitive Behavioral Therapy (CBT) in combination with the faster-acting EMDR is also a very effective course of treatment.

 Living in fear of a traumatic past can eliminate the possibility of a healthy, positive future, and can thrust loved ones into a world of worry and hopelessness.
 As scary as this can be, understanding that the right treatment can help those suffering from PTSD cope with and eliminate this fear is the first step towards getting them help and loosening the grip that their past has on their present.

-What Makes EMDR Unique?
+What Makes EMDR Therapy Unique?

-While CBT works mostly through talking and thinking things through, EMDR focuses on how unprocessed memories from past experiences might still be affecting you today—emotionally, physically, and even subconsciously.
+While CBT works mostly through talking and thinking things through, EMDR Therapy focuses on how unprocessed memories from past experiences might still be affecting you today—emotionally, physically, and even subconsciously.

 EMDR helps you: